AI-Matrix

 The first number after the subtraction of all numbers again will be per2.

-You loose one number with each subtraction into all numbers, because there is no next value to subtract the previous value into at the end of the set.
+You lose one number with each subtraction into all numbers because there is no number to subtract the previous number into at the end of the set.

-So to solve a 5-dimensional pattern per iteration requires at least 6 numbers in a set including the starting value.
+So, to solve a five-dimensional pattern per iteration (per-added amount) requires at least six numbers in a set, including the starting value.

-You can do the math your self and change per1, and per2 to what ever you like.
+You can do the math and change per1 and per2 to whatever you like.

 The geometry of higher dimensions

-I decided to create this section later to help anyone to understand dimensions geometrically.
+I decided to create this section later to show the structure of higher dimensions.

-The small number above x is how many times to multiply the number against itself per value.
+The small number above x is how many times the number is multiplied against itself per value.

 The blue squares are the amount that existed before we moved to the next value.
 The red and green squares are the added units per value.

-In the first-dimension, we are only adding one new unit, which can be added together one unit at a time in a single loop.
-We input 5 into our function, and we can add five sevens together if that is the size of the units, or we can just say x is multiplied by 7.
+In the first dimension, we only add one new unit, which can be added together one unit at a time.
+We input five into our function, and we can add five sevens together if that is the size of the units, or we can just say x is multiplied by 7.

 When we multiply the number by itself, we expand this pattern vertically and horizontally.

-In the second-dimension, we have to add a one-dimensional pattern shown as the green squares per square that join at one unit.
+In the second dimension, we have to add two lines that add by one, shown as green squares that join at one unit.

-When we input 5 into our function, it adds it together as follows.
+When we input five into our function, it adds them together as follows:

 1+